logo

 Morning Consult Logo

-Surveys conducted Oct.
-6-15, 2024, among at least 490 likely voters in each state, with margins of error of +/-2 to +/-4 percentage points.
+Surveys conducted among likely voters in each state in October, with margins of error of +/-2 to +/-5 percentage points.
+Sample sizes and fielding dates vary by state.
+See methodology for more details.

 Presidential Trend Over Time